Best proxy servers for privacy: 9 trusted picks in 2025

 2.2.
 Jurisdiction and legal requests (5 Eyes, etc.)

 Where a proxy company is legally registered matters.
-Countries in the 5/9/14 Eyes alliances (like the US, UK, Canada, Australia, New Zealand) may compel providers to share user data under legal orders.
+Countries in the 5/9/14 Eyes alliances (like the US, UK, Canada, Australia, and New Zealand) may compel providers to share user data under legal orders.

 Here’s what to consider: